Manufacturing

 Manufacturing engineering is the field of engineering that designs and optimizes the manufacturing process, or the steps through which raw materials are transformed into a final product.
 The manufacturing process begins with product design, and materials specification.
 These materials are then modified through manufacturing to become the desired product.

 Contemporary manufacturing encompasses all intermediary stages involved in producing and integrating components of a product.
 Some industries, such as semiconductor and steel manufacturers, use the term fabrication instead.

 The manufacturing sector is closely connected with the engineering and industrial design industries.

 Etymology

-The Modern English word manufacture is likely derived from the Middle French manufacture ("process of making") which itself originates from the Classical Latin manū ("hand") and Middle French facture ("making").
+The Modern English word manufacture is likely derived from the Middle French manufacture ("process of making") which itself originates from the Classical Latin manū ("hand") and the Middle French facture ("making").
 Alternatively, the English word may have been independently formed from the earlier English manufacture ("made by human hands") and fracture.
 Its earliest usage in the English language was recorded in the mid-16th century to refer to the making of products by hand.